jhantelleb/FacebookLogin/README.md

 # Facebook Authentication

 ## Set Up
 Follow the steps on how to integrate the Facebook SDK thru the link below.
-I used Cocoapods to install the SDK in my app.
+I used Cocoapods to install the SDK in this project.

-For this exercise we will only use these APIs.
+We will only use these APIs for the exercise.
 * Facebook Login - use Facebook profile for user authentication
 * Facebook Core - to get the details for the user profile i.e. First Name, Last Name, Email and Profile Image via the Graph API